lennard134/TicketToRideLAMAS/index.md

 In case an agent chooses to draw train cards, the agent can draw the first card from either the (5) visible cards or the closed deck.
-In case the agent does not draw a locomotive train card from the visible cards, it can pick another card from either the visible cards or the closed deck.
+If the agent does not draw a locomotive train card from the visible cards, it can pick another card from either the visible cards (but not a locomotive card) or the closed deck.
 In case an agent chooses to place trains on a connection between two cities, it can only claim a connection when it is part of the resulting shortest route or when it purposefully blocks another agent on its shortest route.